SpleenPeen/LChampRand/README.md

-# LeagueChamps
+# LChampRand
-A simple application that will allow for randomly selecting a champion, and customizing the pool of champions (and roles for each champion) available for the roll.
-To run the application simply extract the zip file and run the exe.
-Be aware that once opened the application will only close if done so through right clicking the tray icon and selecting close, or simply alt+f4 (or a random crash but I'm sure that won't happen).
+Simple app inspired by Elo.rip with a customizable champion pool and user defined character roles.
+Randomly generate a character based on lane, or select All for any.

+To open the application simply extract the zip file and run the exe.

+Do mind, the application only minimizes on close.
+To fully exit the app, either right click on the tray icon and select close or press 'Alt + F4' (or just wait for it to crash cause im a stupid idiot and all my projects are dumb stupid bad)